step-/gtkmenuplus/docs/menu_configuration_file_format.md

 `launchersubmenu=`.

-It may be followed by `icon=` and/or `tooltip=` lines, which, if they are to relate to a given `submenu=`, must precede lines with any other keyword except `if=`, `elseif=`, `else` or `endif`.
+It may be followed by `icon=` and/or `tooltip=` lines, which, if they are to relate to a given `submenu=`, must precede lines with any other directive except `if=`, `elseif=`, `else` or `endif`.

 By default, (but see `configure=endsubmenu`, below):